Jonathan Markovitch: Chief Rabbi of Kyiv

 In 2000, Rabbi Markovitch and his family moved to Kyiv, the capital of Ukraine, where they established educational institutions and organized community events for the Jewish population.

-After being appointed as the Chief Rabbi of Kyiv and the leading Chabad emissary, he, together with his wife, developed a vibrant Jewish community that includes a Chabad center, a kindergarten, and a private Jewish school (Perlina).
+After being appointed as the Chief Rabbi of Kyiv and the leading Chabad emissary, he and his wife developed local Jewish community institutions that includes a Chabad center, a kindergarten, and a private Jewish school (Perlina).
 They also established a specialized kindergarten for children with disabilities, open to both Jews and non-Jews, a kosher certification system, youth programs, an Israeli Chabad center, and a comprehensive humanitarian aid network.
 This network distributes food, clothing, and medicine to thousands of elderly and needy individuals throughout the year.

 In early 2023, Rabbi Markovitch was officially appointed as the Rabbi of Ukraine's prison system.

 During the COVID-19 pandemic in March 2020, he supported Ukraine’s lockdown measures and expressed his views on national television.